What are cranial neuropathies?

 - Microvascular cranial nerve palsy.
 This condition affects the nerves in the eye.
 It is most common in people who have diabetes and in those who have high blood pressure.

 - Fourth nerve palsy.
 This is also called superior oblique palsy.
-It affects the superior oblique muscle, which also helps control eye movement.
-That muscle is controlled by the fourth cranial nerve.
+It affects the superior oblique muscle, which helps you converge your eyes (to look at the tip of your nose).

 - Sixth nerve palsy.
-This is also called cranial nerve VI palsy.
+This is also called cranial nerve VI or abducens palsy.
 It affects the sixth cranial nerve, which also helps control eye movement.

 If several different cranial nerves are affected, it is called multiple cranial neuropathies (MCN).